 The State of Affairs with Treatment of the LGBTQ Community in Florida

 Florida’s long-standing history of bigotry regrettably still thrives today.
-BY ORLANDO GONZALEZ, EXECUTIVE DIRECTOR OF SAFEGUARDING AMERICAN VALUES FOR EVERYONE (SAVE)
+BY ORLANDO GONZALES, EXECUTIVE DIRECTOR OF SAFEGUARDING AMERICAN VALUES FOR EVERYONE (SAVE)

 Florida has long been a petri dish for bigotry against the LGBTQ community.
 The damaging effects of these state-sanctioned efforts began 65 years ago when Florida enacted the Johns Committee to stamp out LGBTQ people in state employment.
 Although great progress has been made across the country (and the globe), the LGBTQ community in Florida continues to face obstructions to fundamental human rights.

 For starters, Florida lacks full protections from discrimination for LGBTQ people.
 Only 60 percent of the population is expressly protected against discrimination based on gender identity in private employment, housing and public accommodations.
 In a recent study by Out Leadership, Florida unsurprisingly ranked 28th in the nation for the state’s climate towards LGBTQ workers.
 This is important to note because we have learned through research that pro-equality policies are better for business.
 The Wall Street Journal’s first corporate ranking examined diversity and inclusion among S&P 500 companies and confirmed that socially diverse groups are more innovative and productive than homogenous groups.